bhavsec/reconspider/README.md

 # Usage

-ReconSpy is very handy tool and easy to use.
+ReconSpider is very handy tool and easy to use.
 All you have to do is just have to pass values to parameter.
 In order to start ReconSpider just type:
 ```
 python reconspider.py